Kodylow/sv2-spec/03-Protocol-Overview.md

 # 3. Protocol Overview

-There are technically four distinct (sub)protocols needed in order to fully use all of the features proposed in this document:
+We define four distinct (sub)protocols:

-1. **Mining Protocol**
+1. **Mining Protocol** aka "Main" Protocol
-   Direct successor to Stratum v1.
-A mining device uses this main protocol to communicate with its upstream node, pool, or proxy.
-A proxy uses it to communicate with a pool (or another proxy).
-Must be implemented in all scenarios.
-Only protocol used if a miner/pool does not support transaction selection.
+   Direct successor to Stratum v1, defines the communication protocol between and among Stratum roles.

+   - End-mining device -> upstream node, pool, or proxy.
+   - Proxy -> pool (or another proxy).

+   Required for all implementations and for any Stratum v2 configuration possibility.
+If a miner/pool does not support transaction selection, this is the only required protocol.

 2. **Job Negotiation Protocol**
    Miners (or mining farms) negotiate block templates with pool.
 Pool can reuse negotiation outcomes across all end-miner connections to reduce computational intensity.
 A single negotiation can multicast to multiple farms with hundreds of thousands of devices.